atomixnmc/minidi-dict-ng1/docs/unstable/faq.md

 - - - - - - - - -

   * ### Q: I don't want to install nginx or apache locally.
-What is the fastest/easiest way to setup a local HTTP server to get started with MDwiki ?
+What is the fastest/easiest way to setup a local HTTP server to get started with Minidi ?
   * A: If you are on OS X or Linux, just use the `SimpleHTTPServer` that comes with python.
 To start a server on port 8080, run this command from within the folder where your `mdwiki.html` is located:

   ```bash